 TT: This sounds gorgeous.
 How do you find places in Pittsburgh to teach your readers about?

-J: We use anything and everything to find things to do in Pittsburgh.
+J: We use anything and everything to find fun places to go in Pittsburgh.
 In many cases a reader will email us telling somewhere to go or we’ll be driving on a road we’ve never been on before, see something cool, and do a u-turn to double back to check it out.

 I’m also not ashamed to admit (okay, maybe a little) that I spend a fair bit of time looking at neighborhoods on Google maps with and without satellite view just to see if something jumps out at me.

 TT: Brilliant!
-Tell us one moment from your Pittsburgh exploration that was particularly interesting.
+Tell us one moment from your Pittsburgh blog research that was particularly interesting.

 J: We consider Discover the Burgh to be a review blog that is based on our experiences in and around the city, but we do not blog with a goal to become local personalities, per se.

 Our reviews are all based on our personal explorations, yes, but at the same time we don’t go around plastering photos of us on our articles and social media channels left and right like other bloggers do.